 The authors – Lara Dammer, Dr.AstaPartanen and Michael Carus – have first-hand experience of the standardisation process in Europe, having participated in the CEN Technical Committee that deals with bio-based products (CEN/TC 411).
 In several research activities, they have gathered in-depth information on certification schemes and labels on the market, having analysed them under the specific perspective of bio-based materials.
 Profit from this experience and get all the information in one concise package.

 The new trend report "Standards and labels for bio-based products" is available at www.bio-based.eu/reports

 Dipl.-Phys.
 Michael Carus (Managing Director)

-nova-Institut is a private and independent institute, founded in 1994; nova offers research and consultancy with a focus on bio-based and CO2-based economy in the fields of feedstock, techno-economic evaluation, markets, LCA, dissemination, B2B communication and policy.
-Today, nova-Institut has more than 20 employees and an annual turnover of about 2 Mio. €.
+nova-Institute is a private and independent institute, founded in 1994; nova offers research and consultancy with a focus on bio-based and CO2-based economy in the fields of feedstock, techno-economic evaluation, markets, sustainability, dissemination, B2B communication and policy.
+Today, nova-Institute has 25 employees and an annual turnover of more than 2.5 million €.